Legana/AMP_pub/05_benchmark.md

     only because other predictors were unable to handle the large number of candidates sequences (~100k) in a practical manner.
-  - We used a specially generated model for ampir that was trained without Human or Arabidopsis proteins for the test but it should be noted that other predictors would have no such restriction
+  - We used a specially generated model for ampir that was trained without Human or Arabidopsis proteins to avoid any potential for overfitting resulting in inflacted accuracy estimates in this test.
+    It should be noted that other predictors would have no such restriction.

 ![](05_benchmark_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->